Framework

 Key Dimensions of Effective Practice

-- Satisfaction increases when CPD responds to teachers’ immediate professional challenges.
+- Satisfaction increases when CPD responds to teachers’ professional needs and immediate classroom challenges.

-- CPD is valued when it leads to observable improvements in classroom practice.
+- CPD is valued when it leads to observable improvements in teaching practice and student learning.

-- Teachers value CPD that supports long-term professional growth and advancement.
+- Teachers appreciate CPD that supports long-term professional growth and career advancement.

 Observable aspects for trainers